cargox/dojo_data_science/README.md

 ### Accessing Jupyer Notebook

 Open a web-browser (recommended: Chrome and Firefox, if you use Internet Explorer, Edge or Safari, please...
 GET OUT!) and access `localhost:8888`.

+The password to access the Jupyter environment is `cargoxgh`.